 - Luxury, peace and natural beauty all entwined, 3km up a private drive.
 The finest hotel in Andalucia?

-- When we revisited in 2015 we loved that there was so much to do: on-site activities, local excursions, a pampering spa and acres of grounds, including the amazing pool open April-October
+- When we last visited we loved that there was so much to do: on-site activities, local excursions, a pampering spa and acres of grounds, including the amazing pool open April-October

 - Big luxurious rooms all have private balconies or terraces